-The reveal trailer says that the Japanese release date for the Violet Evergarden movie will be on January 10, 2020.
 A U.S. release date was not exactly specified, although the movie will also be released internationally in the “same time period” as the Japanese release.
 Presumably, American audiences will receive an English dub although that detail hasn’t been confirmed yet.

 The first video trailer did not show the plot for the Violet Evergarden movie since it only featured clips from the first anime season.
 The only thing we know for certain about the plot is that it won’t be a recap movie since the Twitter account said the “new Violet Evergarden anime will be completely new.”

 The second movie trailer released in April 2019 provided one critical detail: the focus will somehow be on Violet’s love for Major Gilbert.

 Therefore, it’s uncertain whether the movie will finish adapting the central theme of Volume 2, which may or may not leave an opening for the second season (for more detailed spoilers see the major spoilers section below).

 Violet Evergarden Season 2 Release Date: Director Teases Sequel For The Netflix Anime